ajramos/cloud-certs/gcp-pcne-cert.md

     - **Private Service Connect:** contains a single endpoint.
 That endpoint that resolves to either a Google-managed regional API endpoint or a managed service published by using Private Service Connect.
     - **Hybrid connectivity:** points to Traffic Director services that run outside of Google Cloud.
 Add the hybrid connectivity NEGs to a hybrid load balancer backend.
 A hybrid connectivity NEG must only include endpoints outside Google Cloud.
 Traffic might be dropped if a hybrid NEG includes endpoints for resources within a Google Cloud VPC network.

+NOTE:  In GKE you can use either managed instance groups or network endpoint groups, but container-native load balancing only uses network endpoint groups.
+In GKE workloads, autoscaling is typically accomplished using a HorizontalPodAutoscaler, though VerticalPodAutoscaler and MultidimPodAutoscaler are possible alternatives.
+GKE cluster autoscaling occurs based on the resource demands and scheduling of pods across all workloads using a given node pool.

 ## Hybrid LB

 - Global external HTTP(S) load balancer